wp-plugins/woocommerce-incremental-product-quantities/README.md

-=== WooCommerce Advanced Product Quantities  ===
+## WooCommerce Advanced Product Quantities
 Contributors: wpbackoffice

-Tags: woocommerce, product quantities, product minimum values, product maximum values, product step values, incremental product quantities, min, max
+Tags: woocommerce, product quantities, input values

 Donate Link: http://wpbackoffice.com/plugins/woocommerce-incremental-product-quantities/

 Requires at least: 2.3

 Tested up to: 3.91

 Stable tag: 2.1.3

 License: GPLv2

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Easily require your customers to buy a minimum / maximum / incremental amount of products to continue with their checkout.

-== Description ==
+## Description

 With WooCommerce Advanced Product Quantities you can easily create rules that restrict the amount of products a user can buy at once.
 Set Minimum, Maximum and Step values for any product type and must be valid before a customer can proceed to checkout.

-New Features as of version 2.1.3
+## New Features as of version 2.1.0:
 * Added Custom Quantity Message Option
 * Added Out of Stock Min/Max
 * Added Role Support, create rules based on user roles.
-* Improved performance / cacheing
+* Improved preformance / cacheing
 * Improved admin interface
 * Allows rules to have a minimum of 0

-Features:
+## Features:

 * Get started in minutes
 * Set a Minimum product quantity requirement